pendulum-labs/reserve-onomy/readme.md

 ## Reserve Transactions

-`create-vault` by depositing collateral.
+`create` a vault by depositing collateral.
 Each vault has a unique name per user as well as UID

 `deposit` collateral or denoms into vault